Please enter a valid 5-digit zip code!

 100% of increased value

-There are many advantages of home solar energy.
-You can qualify for tax benefits, raise your property values, and save money.
-With the right storage equipment, solar panels can also give you further energy independence and offer some protection from power outages.
+There are many benefits to home solar energy.
+You can raise your property values, qualify for tax benefits, and save money.
+With the right storage equipment, solar panels can also provide you with further energy independence and offer some protection from power outages.

-It depends on where you live and what type of panels you're installing.
-With the winter months in Arizona being very mild, you have significant leeway to install your panels, though they won't achieve peak performance until summer arrives.
+It depends on your location and the kind of panels you plan to use.
+With the winter months in Arizona being very mild, you have a lengthy window to install your panels, though they won't reach peak performance until summer arrives.

 Your payback period is the time to earn a net profit from your solar panels.
 It will vary based on their rated capacity, the rate your utility charges per kilowatt of power, and the average sunlight in your area.
 Yuma has extremely high daily sunlight levels, so you could recoup your investment in as little as 7.9 years per 5 kW of rated capacity.